songster-sa/aws-sw-arch-associate-notes/readme.md

     - .255 - broadcast
 - common port numbers - 80,443,22, 3306(aurora)
 - every ec2 instance has a check to confirm its either src or dest of traffic
+- ASG components - groups, config templates, scaling options
+- scaling options
+    - maintain current levels(no of instance) all time
+    - scale manually - mention min/desired capacity
+    - scale on demand - define params to control
+    - scale on schedule
+    - scale on prediction
+- when making HA arch :
+    - aws s3 cp --recursive /var/www/html s3://bucket-name
+    - .htaccess file - contains url rewrite to route meant for s3 to go to cloudfront
+    - aws s3 sync /var/www/html s3://bucket-name
+    - tell httpd that we allow url rewrite
+    - for auto polling - write command in /etc/crontab file
+- test RDS failover by simply rebooting
+- Quick Start - has bunch of cloud formation templates for various use cases
+- elastic beanstalk - no infra, no template - just upload code and it will figure out what to do and provision everything
+    - all auto scaling etc can be done from its UI
+- SQS - used to decouple components
+- same origin policy - is done by browser to prevent cross-site-scripting attacks
+    - but in aws all resources have own domains - so allow CORS - for somethings like fonts
+    - enabled at server side (not client or browser side) - but enforced by client / browser
+    - HTTP OPTIONS - there are the domain approved - error = origin policy cannot be read at the remote resource = then allow CORS